Satisfactory Academic Progress

 TERMS WITH FAILING GRADES: Office of Financial Aid and Scholarships will be verifying attendance during a term in which all grades received are unacceptable (as defined above).
 Failure to verify attendance in each class will result in cancellation of all aid for the term.

-NOTE: For more information regarding Satisfactory Academic Progress and how it effects your financial aid see the complete policy online at umdearborn.edu/students/financial-aid/consumer-information/standards-academic-progress.
+NOTE: For more information regarding Satisfactory Academic Progress- how it impacts your financial aid and options for regaining eligibility: see the complete policy on our webpage.